bkahlert/busy-screen/README.md

 4) Set up an HTTP server to publish the [just built frontend](build/distributions), e.g. using `npx http-server -c -p 80`
 5) open the published frontend
    (automatically opened if you use the `npx` command above)
-6) change the `location` query parameter in the URL to the one of your Node RED installation
+6) change the `address` query parameter in the URL to the one of your Node RED installation

 ## Customization